ZTF SN Ia DR2: Study of Type Ia Supernova lightcurve fits: Variation in the light-curve parameter

-In that figure, we see that the SALT2 parameters seem unbiased when reducing the covered phase range.
-The scatter on $x_1$, the most sensible parameter to phase coverage, is of the order of the typical $x_1$ error ($\sim0.2$).
-The SALT2 color ($c$) or peak magnitude (derived from $x_0$) variations are typically smaller than 30\% of the quoted errors.
-When the default phase-range is compared to the $\phi\in[-20,+50]$~d phase range instead of the shorter $\phi\in[-5,+30]$~d (not shown) the conclusions are the same, but with variations typically half of that presented in Fig.~\ref{fig:lcphase_variations}.
+Fig.~\ref{fig:lcphase_variations} shows that the SALT2 parameters seem to be unbiased when the covered phase range is reduced.
+The scatter on $x_1$, the most sensitive parameter to phase coverage, is about the typical $x_1$ error ($\sim0.2$).
+The variations in SALT2 color ($c$) or peak magnitude (derived from $x_0$) are typically smaller than 30\% of the quoted errors.
+When the default phase-range is compared to the $\phi\in[-20,+50]$~d phase range instead of the shorter range $\phi\in[-5,+30]$~d (not shown), the conclusions are the same, but the variations are typically half of the variation presented in Fig.~\ref{fig:lcphase_variations}.

-We thus conclude that our SN lightcurve parameter estimations are robust against reasonable changes in the fitted phase range.
-This robustness is largely due to the impressive ZTF cadence (typically one photometric point per day, see \drpaper{Rigault et al.}).
+We thus conclude that our SN light-curve parameter estimations are robust against reasonable changes in the fit phase range.
+This robustness is largely due to the impressive ZTF cadence (typically one photometric point per day; see \citealt{dr2rigault}).